Nicholas-Bartelo/Zhao-Lab-AMR-Paper/README.md

 4. ML Biomarker Detection

-Code for running lassocv to find supervised learning metrics for Escherichia coli and Klebsiella pneumoniae as well as metabolomic biomarkers of resistance.
+Code for running LogisticRegressionCV to find supervised learning metrics for Escherichia coli and Klebsiella pneumoniae as well as metabolomic biomarkers of resistance.

+Code containing statistical analyses and results used to create Figure 4a-f.

 * Input File Folder: Contains the  processed metabolomics matrix.